rthalley/dnspython/README.md

 ### Notices

 Python 2.x support ended with the release of 1.16.0.
 Dnspython 2.0.0 through 2.2.x support Python 3.6 and later.
-As of dnspython 2.3.0, the minimum supported Python version is 3.7.
+For dnspython 2.3.x, the minimum supported Python version is 3.7, and for 2.4.x the minimum supported verison is 3.8.
 We plan to align future support with the lifetime of the Python 3 versions.

 Documentation has moved to [dnspython.readthedocs.io](https://dnspython.readthedocs.io).